-The germination of the StructureCraft idea began when Gerry Epp and partner Paul Fast (of the structural engineering firm Fast + Epp) toured Europe in 1994.
-Gerry became intrigued with the master- builder concept embedded in the European tradition.
+The germination of the StructureCraft idea began when Gerald Epp and partner Paul Fast (of the structural engineering firm Fast + Epp) toured Europe in 1994.
+Gerald became intrigued with the master- builder concept embedded in the European tradition.

 At the root of the decision to form the new company was the belief that the job could be done, and for the price set in the project budget.
-StructureCraft took on all components of the job for a fixed price and then guaranteed the client that the company would deliver.
+StructureCraft took on deign and construction of all components of the job for a fixed price and then guaranteed the client that the company would deliver.

 The issues that had deterred other contractors remained, however.
 The project was geometrically challenging, involving carefully detailed and finished timber and polished stainless steel.
 And, it required an extremely high degree of precision in the crafting, manufacturing, and erection of the custom-designed components.

 The unique 8,000 square foot roof uses Parallam beams as the top chord and polished stainless steel rods and fittings as the bottom chord of king-post trusses that work compositely with a vaulted Parallam 3-D pyramid truss.

 A 9 to 14-foot glazed façade facing the adjacent whale pool is supported by furniture-quality bow truss mullions made of polished stainless steel and milled Parallam.
 Because the façade has a sloped top edge, each mullion is unique.

 Beyond these technical challenges, the site itself presented several logistical difficulties.
 There was little room to move, the schedule was extremely tight, and the aquarium had to remain open throughout the construction process.

 To make it work, we constructed the roof and façade from a prefabricated assembly of parts.
 This allowed us to ensure rapid, accurate erection despite the difficult site conditions.